Danielle Casanova: Biography

-Vincentella Périni was born on 9 January 1909 in Ajaccio, Corsica, her parents Olivier and Marie Hyacinthe (born Versini) were school teachers, as a child her nickname was Lella, she had three sisters and one brother André.
+Vincentella Périni was born on 9 January 1909 in Ajaccio, Corsica, to the schoolteacher parents Olivier and Marie Hyacinthe (née Versini).
+Nicknamed "Lella" as a child, she had three sisters and one brother.
 After finishing secondary school she moved to Paris in November 1927 to study dentistry.

-In Paris, she became interested in politics and joined the Union Fédérale des Étudiants (Federal Union of Students) where she met her future husband Laurent Casanova, another Corsican.
+In Paris, she became interested in politics and joined the Union Fédérale des Étudiants (Federal Union of Students), where she met her future husband, Laurent Casanova, another Corsican.
 In 1928 she joined the Young Communist League of France.
 She began to call herself "Danielle" and quickly became Group Secretary to the Faculty of Medicine.
-Still studying, she joined the Central Committee of the movement at the Seventh Congress of June 1932, and took up its direction in February 1934 where she was the only woman.
-Faced with the rapid expansion of the Communist Youth, the Eighth Congress in Marseilles of 1936 charged her with creating the UJFF.
-This organisation, though still close to the Communist Youth, was aimed at creating a pacifist, anti-fascist movement.
+Still studying, she joined the Central Committee of the movement at the Seventh Congress of June 1932 as its only female member, and took up its direction in February 1934.
+Faced with the rapid expansion of the Communist Youth, the Eighth Congress in Marseille of 1936 charged her with creating the UJFF.
+This organisation, though similar to the Communist Youth, was aimed at creating a pacifist, anti-fascist movement.
 She was elected Secretary-General of the UJFF.
-At its First Congress in December 1936, she organised a collection of milk for malnourished Spanish children victims of the Civil War and help collect and ship relief supplies to Spanish republican forces.
+At its First Congress in December 1936, she organised a collection of milk for young malnourished Spanish victims of the Civil War and helped collect and ship relief supplies to Spanish republican forces.

-In October 1938 Danielle served as leader of the French delegation to the United States at the World Congress of Youth for Peace, held at Vassar College.
-After the French Communist Youth was banned in September 1939, Danielle Casanova went into hiding.
+In October 1938, Danielle served as leader of the French delegation to the United States at the World Congress of Youth for Peace at Vassar College.
+When the French Communist Youth was banned in September 1939, Danielle Casanova went into hiding.
 She founded the newspaper Trait d'union (Hyphen).
-From October 1940, after the fall of France, she helped set up women's committees in the Paris region, while still writing for the underground press, especially Pensée Libre (Free Thought).
+In October 1940, after the fall of France, she helped establish women's committees in the Paris region, while still writing for the underground press, especially Pensée Libre (Free Thought).
 She also founded Voix des Femmes (Women's Voice).
 She organised demonstrations against the occupying forces, including the events of 8 November and 11 November 1940 caused by Professor Paul Langevin's arrest, and also the demonstration of 14 July 1941 that she organised.
 On 2 August 1941 Casanova met Albert Ouzoulias in Montparnasse and placed him in charge of the Bataillons de la Jeunesse (Youth Battalions), fighting groups that were being created by the Jeunesses Communistes (Communist Youth).